rlucente-se-jboss/hacep-eap-helper/README.md

 Wait for the AMQ console prompt to appear so that AMQ is fully started.

-In the second terminal, start the EAP servers (there should be four):
+In the second terminal, start the EAP servers:

     ./start-eap.sh

-Wait until all four servers are running.
+Wait until all the servers are running.
 You can check this using:

     ./check-eap-status.sh